 Here are a few components of Agile Project Management:

 User story encompasses information about the entire project, which would help the team raise a reasonable estimate to attain desired project goals.
 The user story is mainly written from the user’s perspective.

-Sprints are nothing but short iterations, which usually take 1-3 weeks to accomplish the meeting’s determined task.
+Sprints are short iterations, usually taking 1-3 weeks to accomplish the meeting’s determined task.
 The tasks should be equally segregated amongst the team members to complete the task during each sprint successfully.
-Sprints should be continuously repeated until all the essential features of the product are ready.
-Upon completion of the sprint, you can review what is working and what is not in your product and make necessary adjustments accordingly before moving on to the next.
+Sprints should be continuously repeated until all the product’s essential features are ready.
+Upon completion of the sprint, you can review what is working and what is not in your product and make necessary adjustments before moving on to the next.

-The main purpose of using the Agile board is to track the progress of the project.
-Some of examples Agile boards include sticky notes, project management software, or just a Kanban board.
+The main purpose of using the Agile board is to track the project’s progress.
+Some examples of Agile boards include sticky notes, project management software, or just a Kanban board.

 The sprint planning process involves the stories in the backlog being moved to the sprint before the completion of each iteration.
 Thus, handling product backlog is essential for project managers.